How to claim Universal Credit

 Full information about how to claim Universal Credit is provided at gov.uk (external link).

 Libraries and community centres

-If you haven't got your own pc, computers can be used free of charge at local community centres and libraries.
+If you do not have access to your own PC, computers can be used free of charge at local community centres, Skelmersdale (external link) and Ormskirk (external link) libraries, at Citizens' Advice (external link), and Birchwood Centre (external link).

 What happens after a claim for UC is made?